Definition of Hyperventilation and Its PhysiologyBy Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

 However, since alveolar CO2 is very difficult to measure, in most situations, the "mechanical" definition of hyperventilation works fine and this is the reason why many tables on this site quote minute ventilation.
 Indeed, when minute ventilation is above 10 L/min at rest, while metabolic rate might be only slightly above normal, it is obvious that this "mechanical" hyperventilation causes physiological hyperventilation (alveolar hypocapnia).

 On the other hand, ventilation-perfusion abnormalities are confined to only a small portion of people with emphysema, severe asthma, severe bronchitis, COPD, cystic fibrosis, and some other conditions.
 Hence, arterial hypocapnia, as a definition and criterion of hyperventilation, is also a sensible idea because, for most people, in most situations, arterial hypocapnia means deep and/or fast breathing with low CO2 levels in the alveoli.

-This YouTube video (on the right side) provides the definition and info about prevalence of hyperventilation: Hyperventilation.
+This YouTube video (on the right side) provides the definition of and info about the prevalence of hyperventilation: Hyperventilation.

 words about physical exercise and its relation to CO2 changes